sovrynn/ecdo/2-LOCATION-ANALYSIS/north-america/great-basin/README.md

 ![](img/wc4.png "")

 However, you could easily see a surge higher than this.
 You have a 3000m deep channel across the entrance to the bay.
 But when the surge rises, you're going to see more of that 3000-4000m deep Pacific Ocean flow into the area not just through the bay but also by going over what used to be dry land.
-I wouldn't be surprised at all to see something like this happen temporarily, where water escapes not only into the east but splashes into the north/northeast:
+I wouldn't be surprised at all to see something like this happen temporarily, where water escapes not only into the east but splashes into the north/northeast (1900m floodmap):

 ![](img/wc5.png "")